AdelinaPestisor/CV/README.md

-# First repository.
-Learning HTML
+My resume in HTML and CSS.